 What wood is used for Futonz bases?

-Futonz uses timber grown sustainably in New Zealand renewable plantations.
-Our pine bases are made from Pinus Radiata, a strong flexible wood with a broad clear grain.
-All of our king size beds (even the macrocarpa ones) have a pine centre rail for optimum strength.
-Our macrocarpa bases use Cypressus Macrocarpa, a slower growing wood that provides a very durable finish in a beautiful warm hue, and has a fine grained texture.
-We coat the wood with natural Haarlem oil (also called Danish Oil or Tung Oil) to help protect it from scratches, dirt and tea cup stains.
+At Futonz we only use timber grown sustainably in New Zealand renewable plantations.
+Our pine bases are made from Pinus Radiata, strong and flexible wood with a broad clear grain.
+All of our king and super king size beds have a pine centre rail for optimum strength.
+Our macrocarpa bases are made from Cypressus Macrocarpa, a slower-growing wood with a very durable finish in a warm hue, and with a fine-grained texture.
+We use natural Haarlem oil (also called Danish Oil or Tung Oil) to help protect it from scratches, dirt and stains.

 Do you use flexi-slats?

-However, we do sell a variety of different flexi-slat bed systems including rubber pockets, plastic caps, tensioner slats and plastic sliders, and laminated beech slats – usually to replace worn or broken flexi-slat systems.
+We also sell a variety of different flexi-slat bed systems including rubber pockets, plastic caps, tensioner slats, plastic sliders, and laminated beech slats – usually to replace worn or broken flexi-slat systems.